-- 8.1 KA is committed to supporting families as soon as a possible problem arises.
+8.1 Coundon Court is committed to supporting families as soon as a possible problem arises.
 It is more effective to support a family through early help than reacting to a problem later.
 Everyone who comes into contact with children and their families and carers have a role to play in safeguarding children.
-The school is committed to working closely with its neighbouring family hub to work with families in the community to improve outcomes for children. - 8.2 The school works within the Coventry Safeguarding Children Partnership's 'Right Help, Right Time' framework, available on the CSCP website.
+Coundon Court is committed to working closely with its neighbouring family hub to work with families in the community to improve outcomes for children.